Our current supporters

 RUB White Charitable Trust

-The RUB White Charitable Trust have been supporting the Garden over the past few years with funding for our Learning and Engagement activities, helping us run outreach programmes across London to engage people with the Garden and nature.
+The RUB White Charitable Trust support our Learning and Engagement activities, helping us to engage people with the Garden and nature.

 Lord Leverhulme’s Charitable Trust